Vaporware: Early announcement

 A developer can strategically announce a product that is in the early stages of development, or before development begins, to gain competitive advantage over other developers.
 In addition to the "vaporware" label, this is also called "ambush marketing", and "fear, uncertainty and doubt" (FUD) by the press.
 If the announcing developer is a large company, this may be done to influence smaller companies to stop development of similar products.
 The smaller company might decide their product will not be able to compete, and that it is not worth the development costs.
-It can also be done in response to a competitor's already released product.
+It can also be done in response to a competitor's already-released product.
 The goal is to make potential customers believe a second, better product will be released soon.
 The customer might reconsider buying from the competitor, and wait.
-In 1994, as customer anticipation increased for Microsoft's new version of Windows (codenamed "Chicago"), Apple announced a set of upgrades to its own System 7 operating system that were not due to be released until two years later.
+In 1994, as customer anticipation increased for Microsoft's new version of Windows (codenamed "Chicago"), Apple announced a set of upgrades to its own System 7 operating system that were not due to be released until nearly two years later.
 The Wall Street Journal wrote that Apple did this to "blunt Chicago's momentum".

 A premature announcement can cause others to respond with their own.
 When VisiCorp announced Visi On in November 1982, it promised to ship the product by spring 1983.
 The news forced Quarterdeck Office Systems to announce in April 1983 that its DESQ would ship in November 1983.
 Microsoft responded by announcing Windows 1.0 in fall 1983, and Ovation Technologies followed by announcing Ovation in November.
 InfoWorld noted in May 1984 that of the four products only Visi On had shipped, albeit more than a year late and with only two supported applications.

 Industry publications widely accused companies of using early announcements intentionally to gain competitive advantage over others.
 In his 1989 Network World article, Joe Mohen wrote the practice had become a "vaporware epidemic", and blamed the press for not investigating claims by developers.
 "If the pharmaceutical industry were this careless, I could announce a cure for cancer today – to a believing press."
 In 1985 Stewart Alsop began publishing his influential monthly Vaporlist, a list of companies he felt announced their products too early, hoping to dissuade them from the practice; among the entries in January 1988 were a Verbatim Corp. optical drive that was 30 months late, WordPerfect for Macintosh (12 months), IBM OS/2 1.1 (nine months), and Lotus 1-2-3 for OS/2 and Macintosh (nine and three months late, respectively).
 Wired Magazine began publishing a similar list in 1997.
-Seven major software developers—including Ashton-Tate, Hewlett-Packard and Sybase—formed a council in 1990, and issued a report condemning the "vacuous product announcement dubbed vaporware and other misrepresentations of product availability" because they felt it had hurt the industry's credibility.
+Seven major software developers—including Ashton-Tate, Hewlett-Packard, and Sybase—formed a council in 1990, and issued a report condemning the "vacuous product announcement dubbed vaporware and other misrepresentations of product availability" because they felt it had hurt the industry's credibility.